 You’ll learn how to:

-- Create a Stream and Conditions for a service.
+- Create a Stream and Alerts for a service.

 - Create a deployment marker (you can skip Step 2 if you already have a deployment marker configured for your project).